prabhakk-mw/jupyter-matlab-proxy/README.md

 # MATLAB Integration for Jupyter

-MATLAB Integration for Jupyter allows you to develop and execute MATLAB code in a Jupyter notebook and JupterLab.
+MATLAB Integration for Jupyter allows you to develop and execute MATLAB code in JupyterLab.

 * For MATLAB code written in a JupyterLab notebook, this package enables you to
   * execute MATLAB code.
-  * write code with tab completion.
+  * make use of tab completion.
   * write code with syntax highlighting and autoindentation.
 * This package also enables you to
   * access MATLAB in a browser from your Jupyter environment.
-  * create ".m" files in JupyterLab.
+  * create `.m` files in JupyterLab.

 <p align="center">
   <img width="600" src="img/jupyterlab_cell_example.png"/>